lucidspriter/SpriterPlusPlus/README.md

 ## How to use

+##### All necessary files are in the 'spriterengine' folder.
+The other included files are for example purposes.

 ### Extend (All of the following can be found in spriterengine/override) :
 #### FileFactory
 ###### and pass to SpriterModel so it can use your own inherited versions of :